sunshinghin/Snaky-bot/README.md

 ```bash
 python3 -m pip install -U nextcord
 ```
+If it occurs cannot pack problem,follow this youtube tutorial and run the bash code again.
+[Youtube video](https://youtu.be/jyHtVRgHWbU?si=3nF-naEoLBrPgCNK)

 If any problem while installing nextcord.Please join our discord server and ask there!
 [Click me](https://discord.com/invite/GPRwYfYH6Y)

 It should installed nextcord in your computer now!